MaedeZolanvari/ProteinBindingPredictor/model-training/README.md

 - I created a new column called `binding`, where its value was 0 for the synthetic negative samples and 1 for the positive bindings (the data in the original dataset 'Deloitte_DrugDiscovery_dataset.csv')
 - The model exhibited significant bias towards labeling data as **No Binding**.
 Further investigation is needed.

+# Specifications regarding the regression task:

+> In this task, we are trying to estimate `kiba_score`, related files: [deep_learning.ipynb](deep_learning.ipynb) and [deep_learning-attention.ipynb](deep_learning-attention.ipynb)

+- I initially trained a **RandomForestRegressor** model.
+However, due to the dataset's size, training was prohibitively slow.
+- To improve efficiency, I transitioned to deep learning models and leveraged **GPU acceleration** for faster training.
+- I implemented **gradient clipping** to stabilize training and prevent exploding gradients.
+- Since the `kiba_score` is exteremly skewed, and the model uses **ReLU activations**, I employed **He Initialization** (`kaiming_uniform_`) for better weight initialization.
+- In some cases, the loss did not change across epochs.
+This was likely due to poor weight initialization, which can result in uniform or stuck gradients, preventing effective learning.